ufo5260987423/scheme-langserver/doc/startup.md

 bash install
 ```

-If you want Chez Scheme version source to compile it yourself, you may find the target [this page](https://gitlab.com/akkuscm/akku/-/releases).
+Make sure AKKU is added to your $PATH.
+And if you want Chez Scheme version source to compile it yourself, you may find the target [this page](https://gitlab.com/akkuscm/akku/-/releases).

 #### [chez-exe](https://github.com/gwatt/chez-exe)